fitzroypet/fitzroypet/README.md

 ## 📌 What I Do
 Here's a snapshot of the tools and skills I bring to the table:
 - **Data Analytics**: Turning raw data into actionable insights.
-- **Machine Learning & AI**: Developing models that solve real-world problems.
+- **Machine Learning & AI**: Developing AI models and agents in Python that solve real-world problems.
 - **Business Intelligence**: Designing dashboards and reporting tools using **Power BI**, **Tableau**, and more.
-- **Data Engineering**: Ensuring data is clean, structured, and accessible.
+- **Data Engineering**: Ensuring data is clean, structured, and accessible with Python and SQL.
-- **Data Visualization**: Making insights visually appealing and easy to understand.
+- **Data Visualization**: Making insights visually appealing and understandable using charts.

 ---